 Owning a large estate is not a prerequisite for needing an effective estate planning attorney.
 Nearly everyone has an estate or some type of property like stocks, a motor vehicle, or bank accounts that they wish to pass on to their family.
 Estate planning involves communicating your wishes to your loved ones beforehand so that they were informed about how you would like your property handled after you die.
+To that end, here are a few documents you may find helpful in the planning process – Estate Planning Interview Questions and Estate Planning Checklist.

 Also known as advance medical directives, these devices tell people what type of medical care an individual would want or not want to receive in the event that they became incapacitated and could not speak for themselves.
 Medical powers of attorney specify who can make medical decisions on one’s behalf.